-- G27.54 The decision and outcome of an Appeal Committee will normally be sent to the student within seven days of the date of the decision of the Appeal Committee.
+- G27.61 The decision and outcome of an Appeal Committee will normally be sent to the student within five working days of the date of the decision of the Appeal Committee.
 For assessment related offences, these will be communicated to the student, FAB and ASB Chairs, and where appropriate, to the relevant Executive Dean of Faculty.
 For non-assessment related offences, these will be communicated to the student, the relevant Executive Dean of Faculty, and other College officers as appropriate.
-A copy of the decision and outcome will be placed on the student's file. - G27.55 The Appeal Committee may reject or uphold the appeal.
-Where the Appeal Committee upholds the appeal, the Committee may order one or more of the following measures: - a) modify or reverse the findings of a Misconduct Committee or a Residences Disciplinary Panel; - b) modify or reverse the order of a Misconduct Committee or a Residences Disciplinary Panel. - G27.56 Where an Appeal Committee rejects the appeal, the findings and decision of the Misconduct Committee stands. - G27.57 A decision of an Appeal Committee will be final.
+A copy of the decision and outcome will be placed on the student's file. - G27.62 The Appeal Committee may reject or uphold the appeal.
+Where the Appeal Committee upholds the appeal, the Committee may order one or more of the following measures: - a. modify or reverse the findings of a Misconduct Committee or a Residences Disciplinary Panel; - b. modify or reverse the order of a Misconduct Committee or a Residences Disciplinary Panel. - G27.63 Where an Appeal Committee rejects the appeal, the findings and decision of the Misconduct Committee stands. - G27.64 A decision of an Appeal Committee will be final.

-Guidance from Misconduct Working Group

-Student Conduct and Appeals webpages

-Fitness to Practise (G29)
+Guidance from Misconduct Working Group Student Conduct and Appeals webpages Fitness to Practise (G29)

+G27 Students are expected to maintain good conduct at all times whilst on College premises or engaged in College activities.
+Failure to do so is considered misconduct

 Academic Honesty and Integrity (Plagiarism)

 Committee Structure

 Discipline Policy (see under "Important Documents")

 List of breaches students need to inform their Faculty (G27.2)

-Glossary